LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/MultiBotCollaboration.md

 ### Sharing information between bots

 In a transfer from one bot to another--whether automatic or manual--the receiver bot won't have all the context (variables, etc.) that you might have collected in the sender bot.
 To share this information between bots, use the [Context Session Store](conversation-builder-scripting-functions-manage-the-context-session-store.html).

+### FAQs

+#### How many bot groups do I need?

+There's no limit to the number of bot groups that you can create, but it's likely that you'll need just a few.
+In general, create a bot group whenever you want to divide the bots into groups, such that collaboration occurs only within the group.
+One common use case is putting all Production bots into one group, all Staging bots into another, and all Development bots into still another.
+Within a given bot group then, you might have bots for the various business modules that are covered, e.g., an Accounting bot, a Customer Service bot, and so on.

+#### Can I keep bot collaboration disabled and simply use bot groups as a mechanism for grouping my bots?

+Yes, this is perfectly fine for modularizing the bots.